Deepankar1729/ecommerce_basic/README.md

 ---

 ##  Note:
 - I did not pasted my personal stripe key for privacy reasons.
-Please test this with your own keys.
+Please test this with your own stripe secret key.
 Thank you.